rahulpa38/Django-Blog/README.md

 # Django-Blog
-Django Blog with Publish, comments and approve options
+Basic Django Blog with Publish, Comments and Approve options